Planning a successful virtual event requires a different skill set to pull off in-person meetings.

 You won’t need to worry about securing a venue, arranging food and beverages or hiring full-scale production setups.
 However, you will need to take certain steps to ensure your event is engaging, well-attended and designed to help you hit a specific marketing goal.

 So, you’re probably in need of a guide on how to plan a virtual event.

 Whether your team is filled with complete newbies or marketers who have created tons of digital experiences in their time, every organization needs a checklist for virtual event planning.
 Here’s yours!

 Questions to ask your teams before the event takes place

 What’s the purpose of your event?

 Perhaps you want to launch a new product.
 Maybe you need to host an educational webinar, share expert insights via a live stream or use your event as a platform to connect with new partners or distributors.
-Either way, make sure you’re 100% clear on the purpose of your event before you begin the planning process.
+Either way, make sure you’re 100% clear on the purpose of your event before you begin the virtual event planning process.